 Beyond the Practice

-Outside of the office, Dr. Sturgill and his wife enjoy hiking, camping, horseback riding and skiing.
-They’re also active in their church and have taken mission trips across the globe visiting everywhere from the rainforests of Uganda to the waters of the Amazon River all the way to the northern villages of the Arctic Circle.
+Outside of the office, Dr. Sturgill, his wife, and their daughter Pelegren enjoy hiking, camping, horseback riding and skiing.
+They’re also active in their church, Redeemer Community Church, and have taken mission trips across the globe visiting everywhere from the rainforests of Uganda to the waters of the Amazon River all the way to the northern villages of the Arctic Circle.

 In spite of their love of travel and adventure, there’s no place the Sturgills would rather practice than northeast Tennessee and southwest Virginia.
 It not only provides them the chance to be close to their families, it also grants them the ability to serve the communities they cherish.